pkini2002/SJF-Scheduling-Demo-Using-CloudSim/README.md

 - Right click on Simulation.java file and then click on Run as 1 Java application.
 You can then view the creation of datacenter and task scheduling jobs being performed in the console

 *Note: If you encounter a launch error 'Main type not found' error then close your project and reopen it and try running the Simulation.java file*
+*Or if you encounter some errors in files related to Common Math Library such as Math Utils file try to change JDK version to 1.8 build the project you will encounter an error in ModuleInfo.java file then again change the JDK Version to 9 and build the project.
+Now you are good to go and run your project without any errors!*
 *All other files present in examples folder are demo files representing different tasks and are not a part of our project.
 Feel free to delete them if you feel the project structure as complex*

 > For those creating the project from start the following changes needs to be made in the cloudsim setup code